cyberark/summon-s3/README.md

 ## Configuration

-summon-s3 uses the [official AWS Go SDK](https://github.com/aws/aws-sdk-go).
-It will use the credentials file or environment variables [as they explain](https://github.com/aws/aws-sdk-go#configuring-credentials).
+summon-s3 uses the [official AWS Go SDK (V2)](https://github.com/aws/aws-sdk-go-v2).
+It will use the credentials file or environment variables [as they explain](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials).

 ## Contributing